Isaac

 He Will Laugh

 Another interpretation of the name Isaac is “he will laugh.”
 This interpretation is based on the Hebrew word yitzhak, whiich is the root of the name.
-In this context, the name Isaac is seen as a promise of joy and happiness to come.
+In this context, the name Isaac is seen as a promise of joy & happiness to come.

 Famous Namesakes

-Isaac is a name that has been popular throughout history, and as a result, there have been many famous namesakes over the years.
+Isaac is a name that has been popular throughout history, & as a result, there have been many famous namesakes over the years.
 Here are just a few notable people who share the name Isaac:

 Isaac Newton